VladNagibin/bjob-server/README.md

 #### How to initiate payment?
 ##### SALARY
-    Employer should call payMonthly function
+    Employer should call "payMonthly" function
 ##### HOURLY
-    Employee should add his worked hours with setWorkedHours function
+    Employee should add his worked hours with "setWorkedHours" function

-    Then employee should call payWorkedHours function
+    Then employee should call "payWorkedHours" function

 #### How to close contract?
-    To close contract, employee or employer should call "close" function
+    To close contract, employee or employer should call "close" function It will emits event "ContractClosed"

 #### What do I need to do with funds in closed contract?
 ##### SALARY
-    Employer can call withdraw function to withdraw all remaining funds from closed contract
+    Employer can call "withdraw" function to withdraw all remaining funds from the closed contract
 ##### HOURLY
-    Employee can call payWorkedHours function to pay his remaining hours, but he can't call setWorkedHours anymore
+    Employee can call "payWorkedHours" function to pay his remaining hours, but he can't call "setWorkedHours" anymore
     After all hours has been paid, employer can withdraw all remaining funds

 #### How can I withdraw funds from JobOfferFactory?
-    If all your contracts closed, you can call withdraw function to withdraw your funds
+    If all your contracts closed, you can call "withdraw" function to withdraw your funds